marctrem/usbarmory-wiki-fork/Enclosures.md

 Just like the USB armory, the enclosure manufacturing, including its material, is entirely made in Italy.

-The enclosure can be pre-ordered at [Inverse Path](http://inversepath.com/usbarmory).
+The enclosure can be ordered at [Inverse Path](http://inversepath.com/usbarmory).

 * [Technical Diagram](https://github.com/inversepath/usbarmory/blob/master/hardware/enclosure/technical_diagram-20150610.pdf)